How Do You Become A Private Investigator

 - attorney legal support

-You could also work in the field as a contract investigator for one or more companies on an as-needed basis, for instance doing background investigations or corporate investigations on demand.
+You could also work in the field as a contract investigator (such as AGS Investigations) for one or more companies on an as-needed basis, for instance doing background investigations or corporate investigations on demand.
 The area of specialty that you choose is very important, partly because it’s what you’re going to commit your career energies to, and because it will determine the kind of education and experience you’ll need, in order to become a professional in that field.

 Training and education